tarwn/lessthandot-hugo/blogs/content/posts/2010-06-08-the-sql-server-backup-foundation-of-any.md

 GO
 ```

-Now that we have a database to backup, let&#8217;s execute a typical full backup statement
+Now that we have a database to backup, let's execute a typical full backup statement

 sql
 BACKUP DATABASE TEST_DR_BACKUP